forsbergplustwo/partner-metrics/README.md

 1. Check out the Issues page, feel free to pick an existing issue or add a new one with clear title and description.
 2. Fork and clone the repo on GitHub
 3. Create a new branch for your fix or code improvement
+4. Run `standardrb --fix` to safely-autofix any linter or formatter corrections
-4. Commit changes to your own branch
+5. Commit changes to your own branch
-5. Push your work back up to your fork
+6. Push your work back up to your fork
-6. Submit a Pull request so that @forsbergplustwo can review your changes.
+7. Submit a Pull request so that @forsbergplustwo can review your changes.
 Please link your PR to the existing issue if you are solving one.

 ## Testing
 We have a handful of MiniTests and Fixtures in the codebase, and welcome more.
 Please write MiniTests for new code you create.